 Katherine F.H.
-Heart, GPC, M.Ed. presents two government grant training seminars (see below).
+Heart, GPC, M.Ed. has developed and presented two government grant training seminars (see below).
 While there are similar topics, each seminar has a different emphasis.
 Content is regularly updated based on local, state and federal initiatives.

 Please note: Registration is taken by each sponsoring agency.
 Call or email Katherine with questions about seminar content at (412) 414-2251.
 Sign up for notifications with the sponsors or request information about bringing the seminars to your organization at our Contact Page.

 GRANT SEEKERS WORKSHOP FOR LOCAL GOVERNMENT ACADEMY - Focuses on the funding interests of local municipal staff, elected officials, and citizens serving on advisory groups, and collaborating nonprofit organizations.
-The last seminar on July 18, 2016 was attended by 22 individuals from 18 municipalities and nonprofits.
+Seminars were provided in July 2016 and May 2018.
+Go to our Event page for information about the next seminar.

 Description: The one-day seminar presents information and exercises to build skills for preparing grant applications and project budgets, and researching "best fit" public and private funders.
 Essential pre-RFP planning and grant team process will assist organizational readiness.
 Attendees will learn about the common elements found in grant proposals by examining both foundation and federal guidelines.
 We will discuss a case study of a federal grant project involving collaboration between a Council of Governments, community nonprofits, and a business.
 Other issues addressed: submission preparation time and cost, and assessing "fit" and readiness for RFPs aligned with the organization's strategic and business plans.
 The content is suitable for all levels of experience.
 Participants will takeaway PowerPoint notes, sample awarded federal grant proposal, pre-proposal worksheet, grant team work plan template; common grant application outline and budget, resource development worksheet, government grant development checklist; and resource list of links to funder research sites and further grant study.
 Following the seminar, attendees will receive electronic versions of the worksheets and templates to customize for their use.